 However, joint-PhDs which result from university collaborations are prestigious in nature since the students have access to the top researchers in their area of interest or to two high ranking universities and they can provide fantastic opportunities for PhD students to distinguish themselves from others.
 The other obvious benefits for students are:

 Although joint-PhDs appear to be a fairly specialised type of doctorate, they benefit doctoral research in the case of:

 Senior management in universities is often keen to cooperate with institutions which are equal in standing or expertise.
 They have a willingness to train students jointly and sign formal agreements but they dont always have central budgets for joint-PhDs.
 There are few programmes which offer dedicated scholarships, for example Erasmus Mundus Joint Doctorates or advertised projects with pre-defined funding and/or fee waivers.
 Click here to view some examples of these schemes currently being advertised on FindAPhD.

 Other schemes, for example the Universitas21 joint-PhD, will have all the admin in place but funding is not guaranteed and may be found through the departments you want to work with.

 Most often you'll be competing with 'conventional' PhD applicants for funding and a number of studentships exclude joint-PhDs or do not carry extra funding for traveling costs.
-Below are a few examples of external funds available for periods of mobility as part of joint-PhDs:

 Joint-PhDs are as varied as PhDs themselves and the application process will depend on the institutions involved, the countries where the institutions are located, the subject area and whether there is a dedicated joint-PhD application form.
 It is likely that filling in the application forms will be the last step search as there is a significant amount of fact-finding to do beforehand.